Trail’D “Spare” Gas Tank – Install & Review

 Additional Spare Tire Mounted Fuel & Gas Tank

 Trail’D offers an excellent manufacturing defect warranty of up to 5 years from the date of purchase.
-The tanks are also resistant to road grime, chemicals, and whatever the trail can throw at it.
+The tanks are also resistant to road grime, chemicals, and whatever the trail can throw at them.

 Use & Benefits